Pamela Anderson Pens Love Letter To Julian Assange, ‘I Think He’s Quite Sexy’

 Anderson then came to Assange’s defense and said that she is absolutely certain of his intentions.
 Anderson asserted that the 2010 rape allegations against Assange are simply not true.
 The model said the WikiLeaks founder ruffled a few “very powerful feathers-who will stop at nothing to discredit him… or worse.”

-Pamela asserted that whenever the word ‘rape’ is mentioned next to Assange’s name, that this is an example of defamation.
+Pamela asserted that whenever the word “rape” is mentioned next to Assange’s name, this is an example of defamation.
 The former Baywatch actress said she is done watching the news as she has realized there is far too much propaganda to sift through.

 “We are all innocent until proven guilty… And, there is no rape – it is a case of condom or not.
 It is ridiculous.”